 My passion is empowering working mamas.
 And my husband, a career and business development coach named Jason Levin, has a passion for getting people unstuck.
 That makes us quite the pair.

-And we’ve decided to team up in a unique offering for a small number of individuals: a program in which you have the chance to work with both of us, one-on-one, in getting your side business off the ground.
+And we’ve decided to team up in a unique offering for a small number of individuals: an online, group-based, year-long program, in which you have the chance to work with both of us in getting your side business off the ground.

 Here’s my story: I’m a health care partner at a large, international law firm, mama to two redheads, and a successful business owner.
 AND I’m a risk-averse introvert.
 Surprised?
 When I had baby #1, I struggled with the transition back to work after maternity leave.
 But with baby #2, I went off the rails.
 Cried on the kitchen floor with frequency.
 And really didn’t know how I was going to make this working parent thing work.

 I was frustrated by a lack of resources for the transition to working parenthood.
 There seemed to be a course out there on everything baby-related (how to make a birth plan, massage your baby, you name it), but nothing on how to plan for and navigate your transition into and out of maternity leave.
 Why?
 Probably because anyone who had thoughts creating something to solve the problem was as exhausted and stressed out as I was.
 And by the time they got through that phase, it wasn’t relevant to their own lives anymore.

 At a low point in that desperate first year of life with two kids, I took an online course called The Abundant Mama Project, which lifted me up through the power of online connection to other mamas.
 AND it inspired me that a similar program was needed for new moms heading back to work after baby.

 “There really needs to be a course on this,” I told Jason one night.
 To which he quipped, “and what are you going to do about it?”
 And so, my commitment to creating Mindful Return was born.